CHC Helikopter Service Flight 241: Investigation

 On 1 June the AIBN released an update to the preliminary investigation report including an urgent safety recommendation to the European Aviation Safety Agency.
 The recommendation was based on metallurgical examinations where signs of fatigue in parts of the second stage planet gear were found.

 The gearbox had suffered "unkind treatment" (road accident) during transport in Australia, and was repaired before being mounted in LN-OJF.
 On 15 June, Airbus requested operators to check for metal residue in oil and to report unusual gearbox events.

-On 28 June the AIBN released a new preliminary report where they stated that the most likely cause to the accident was a fatigue fracture in one of the second stage planet gears.
+On 28 June the AIBN released a new preliminary report where they stated that the most likely cause for the accident was a fatigue fracture in one of the second stage planet gears.
 They had not yet determined what initiated the fracture.
 AIBN draws similarity to the 2009 Bond Helicopters Eurocopter AS332 crash, also caused by a gearbox fracture.
 Whereas particles had been detected in the Scottish gearbox's oil prior to the crash, no such indication was present for the Norwegian gearbox.
 As of February 2017, AIBN continued investigations with no indication of when a conclusion could be made.
 Also in February 2017, EASA issued a notice for operators to investigate the oil cooler for 16NCD13 alloy from the gearbox.

 On 28 April 2017 the AIBN released a new preliminary report with an update of the investigation progress one year after the accident.
 In this report they stated that the accident was a result of a fatigue fracture in one of the eight second stage planet gears in the epicyclic module of the main rotor gearbox and that the crack initiation appeared to be a surface micro-pit.
 The origin of the micro-pit was considered unknown at the time when the report was published.
 Also unknown is whether the fracture occurred momentarily or over several flight hours, and whether fracture fragments were spalled for detection by maintenance systems as happened in G-REDL.
 The issue is related to the airworthiness certificate of the aircraft.

 On 5 July 2018 the AIBN released the final report, they determined the cause as the following:

 The accident was a result of a fatigue fracture in a second stage planet gear in the epicyclic module of the main rotor gearbox.
 Cracks initiated from a micro-pit at the surface and developed subsurface to a catastrophic failure without being detected.

 12 recommendations were made, one of the recommendations stated that Airbus should take another look at the design of the main gearbox of the Super Puma.
 By September 2019, Airbus had replicated the root cause in testing.